AidanRuck/AdventOfCode2025/Day5/ReadME.md

 6. Outputs can be seen in the transcript / log via `freshCount`, `freshValid`, `done,` and `freshID`.

 # Transitioning to Hardcaml

+First, I had to install Hardcaml and review the documentation.
+Admittedly, this is the first time that I have used the language, so I had a lot to learn.